ygorcosta/wedeploy.com/ui/src/pages/tutorials/hosting/clone.md

 └── project.json
 ```

 Since we are only using one service in this tutorial, the repo you cloned will not have the `project.json` or service folder.
-If you are interested in adding more projects once your done, learn more about [configuration files](/docs/intro/configuration-files.html)?
+If you are interested in adding more projects once your done, learn more about <a href="http://wedeploy.com/docs/intro/configuration-files.html" target="_blank">configuration files</a>?

 </aside>